 Oppo Find X3 to Launch in 2021 With System-Wide 10-Bit Colour Support

-The company announced the new developments about Oppo Find X3 during the second day of Inno Day 2020 conference in China.
+The company announced the new developments about Oppo Find X3 during the second day of the Inno Day 2020 conference in China.
 The new Full-path Colour Management System that will be integrated into the Oppo Find X3 series next year will be the first to be introduced in any Android phone.
 The phone will have a native 10-bit display.
-Earlier, phones have been advertised to have 10-bit display, but they actually featured 8-bit displays, in addition to frame rate control to mimic 10-bit performance.
+Earlier, phones have been advertised to have 10-bit displays, but they actually featured 8-bit displays, in addition to frame rate control to mimic 10-bit performance.
 To date, several phones have embedded 8-bit panels, including Oppo Find X2.

 Oppo says that this Full-path Colour Management System will deliver an “outstanding viewing experience” and bring “authentic and accurate colour reproduction.”
-The new system will also support HEIF (High Efficiency Image Format) for saving storage space.
+The new system will also support HEIF (High-Efficiency Image Format) for saving storage space.
 The company says that its R&D team worked on colour reproduction by improving the underlying system and hardware.
 Oppo’s Full-path Colour Management System is elaborately designed to cover all steps including image acquisition to computation, encoding, storage, and decoding.
 This, in addition to HEIF support, 10-bit colour depth, and DCI-P3 wide colour gamut looks to offer great colour management results on the Find X3.

 Which is the best TV under Rs.
 25,000?
 We discussed this on Orbital, our weekly technology podcast, which you can subscribe to via Apple Podcasts, Google Podcasts, or RSS, download the episode, or just hit the play button below.